World War Two Invasion Committees in Ringwood and Romsey – the role of the Hampshire Constabulary

 Until September 1940 in the Second World War, there was a real prospect of Germany invading Britain, a military plan known as Operation Sea Lion.
 However, even after the threat had diminished, the country, and particularly the south of England made preparations for a military assault.

 Regional Commissioners established Defence/Invasion committees which brought together civilian expertise designed to ensure that contingency plans were made and tested.
 Typically, the committees were chaired by military officers who acted as the liaison between rural parishes and central government.
 Members of the committee included the police, the fire service, air raid wardens, the Food Executive, a billeting officer and the Home Guard.

-The Ringwood Committee was chaired by Colonel Edward Geoffrey and the police were represented by Sergeant Frederic Butter.
+The Ringwood Committee was chaired by Colonel Edward Geoffrey St Aubyn and the police were represented by Sergeant Frederic Butter.
 Their terms of reference were as follows:

 ‘In the event of the Parish of Ringwood being cut off from higher authority, the Committee assumes full executive powers and has the duty of putting into force any measures which they deem necessary to deal with the situation in co-operation with, and giving maximum support possible to, the Civil and Military Authorities.’

 The principal matters to be dealt with by the committee under invasion conditions were:

 - Distribution of stocks of foods and, if necessary, imposition of emergency rationing